-Now image what it could do for your sexual relationship if you brought the qualities listed above to the equation.
-Having a mindset and an aura of openness and relaxation aid in the bonding process during sex and make the experience a more quality one.
-Good sex can be like a glue that holds a relationship together in times of stress.
-Having sex be “tension reducing” and relaxing rather than “tension producing” and stressful will aid in the intimacy bond and the quality of the connection.
+Now imagine what it could do for your sexual relationship if you brought the qualities listed above to the equation.
+Having a mindset and an aura of openness and relaxation can aid in the bonding process during sex and make the experience even better.
+Good sex can hold a relationship together in times of stress.
+Having sex be tension-reducing and relaxing rather than tension-producing and stressful can aid in the intimacy bond and the quality of the connection.

-So much so that some couples report that good sex can bridge the distance gap in times of stress, such as during the child rearing years.
-Good sex is free, adds longevity to your lifespan, is excellent for your cardiovascular health and can contribute to a sense of calm and inner peace.
+Some couples even report that good sex can bridge the distance gap in times of stress, such as during the child-rearing years.
+Good sex is free, adds longevity to your lifespan, is excellent for your cardiovascular health, and can contribute to a sense of calm and inner peace.

 So what do you do if you find yourself on the closed side of the intimacy spectrum?
 How do you work towards having a more intimate sexual relationship with your partner?